 Like every Singaporean has his/her best chicken rice place, I also have my personal favourite pineapple cake (鳳梨酥; feng li su) brands (and it’s different from my mom’s!).
-So today I want to share mine and my mom’s top picks, and some other brands that local people like to buy as souvenirs!
+So today I want to share mine, my mom’s, and my friends’ top picks to buy as souvenirs!
 And places to buy if you are in Singapore but have a craving for it (Not all of them are available in Singapore but I’ve tried my best)!

-Before I start, please note that technically, the pineapple cake is not made by pineapple mainly!
-Because the pure pineapple sauce is a bit sour and comes with a fibre texture, the key ingredient of pineapple cakes is winter melons actually.
+Before I start, please note that technically, the pineapple cake is not made of pineapple!
+Because the pure pineapple sauce is a bit sour and comes with a fibre texture, the main ingredient of pineapple cakes is winter melons actually.
 There are some shops that started to produce pineapple cakes made by pineapple entirely because more people start to look for lesser sweet choices.
-To distinguish 2 types of cakes, we call the one made by pineapple “authentic pineapple cake” (土鳳梨酥; tu feng li su).
+To distinguish 2 types of cakes, we call the one made from pineapple “authentic pineapple cake” (土鳳梨酥; tu feng li su).
 But don’t worry, in this article, I will share the top picks for both!

 The authentic pineapple cake (土鳳梨酥; tu feng li su) of SunnyHills is my favourite pineapple tart.
 Because it’s made of pineapple and they only use good quality local ingredients, the pineapple cake is well balanced with natural flavours.
 It is not too sour, not too sweet.
 The package is good for gifts as well.